JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-deep-links.md

             navDeepLink { uriPattern = "$firstBasePath?name={name}" },
             navDeepLink { uriPattern = "demo://example2.org/name={name}" },
             // The generated pattern only handles the parameters,
-            // so we add the serial name for the route type. navDeepLink<Screen3>(basePath = "$firstBasePath/dlscreen"),
+            // so we add the serial name for the route type navDeepLink<Screen3>(basePath = "$firstBasePath/dlscreen"),
         )
     ) {